GTeru/aws_studies_obsidian/RDS/Amazon Aurora.md

 	- Pay per second, can be more cost-effective
 - Aurora Multi-Master
 	- If you ant continuous write availability for writer nodes
-	- Every node des R/W - vs promoting a [[RDS Read Replicas]] as the new master
+	- Every node des R/W - vs promoting a [[Read Replicas]] as the new master
 - Aurora Global Database (recommended)
 	- 1 primary [[AWS Region]]
 	- Up to 5 secondary regions, replication lag is less than 1 second